 Leonard Cheshire launched Change 100 in 2013, with an ambition to change the employment landscape for disabled students and recent graduates.
-By working with their partner employers to develop inclusive workplace cultures, they aim to remove barriers and create opportunities for disabled people to achieve their potential.
-You can see more about Change 100 here: www.leonardcheshire.org/change100
+You can see more about Change 100 here.

 We were thrilled to get involved with this fantastic initiative and on the 1st July we welcomed Sam Jones into the business as HR Assistant.

-My name is Sam Jones and I’m a nineteen year old student, on an internship at Meridian Business Support as part of their HR department.
+My name is Sam Jones and I’m a nineteen-year-old student, on an internship at Meridian Business Support as part of their HR department.
 I got the job after I went through an application process with Leonard Cheshire.
-They specialise in getting people who may fear they are under-equipped or not ‘good enough’ to get into work by offering them extra support and guidance along the way.
+They specialize in getting people who may fear they are under-equipped or not 'good enough' to get into work by offering them extra support and guidance along the way.

 In my weekly blog, I will document my life on the job – challenges, achievements, highs and lows, this will be my way of sharing my experience with others to hopefully show that if you work hard and challenge yourself you can achieve things beyond your expectations of yourself.